karchit/s3-object-lambda-workshop/README.md

 <p>

 By default, lambda has permissions to write out logs to Cloudwatch.
 Go to _Monitor_ tab in your lambda > Logs > View Logs in Cloudwatch.
-From there click on "Search Log Group" and you'd notice that a log message *after* your lambda execution has concluded
+From there click on "Search Log Group" and you'd notice that a log message *after* your lambda execution has concluded.

+If you cannot see logs or get an error on the Cloudwatch console, you'd need to extend your lambda role.
+It should already have Cloudwatch log permissions but maybe restricted on `Resources`, so change that to `*` so it unfettered access to create and add logs.

 </p>
 </details>